mbiegel1/cmsc447_hw1_final/README.md

 This will start flask and the application, giving you an address to enter into your browser to view the website.
-The address should be: `http://127.0.0.1:5000/`; however, given the unpredicatbility of computers, it may be different for some odd reason, so check the output, specifically where it says "Running on...." to see the address.
+The address should be: `http://127.0.0.1:5000/`; however, given the unpredicatbility of computers, it may be different for some odd reason, so check the output, specifically where it says `"Running on...."` to see the address.
 Open that link.

-Then proceed to the `Using the application` section in this README.md.
+Then proceed to the `Using the application` section in this `README.md`.

 ### Using the application
 To navigate the page, click the buttons, and when you're finished with that function, use the browser's back-button to go back to the homepage.

+*NOTE* The text fields in this program are CASE SENSITIVE; data entered into the table must be entered in the same case sensitivity throughout the application.

 On the homepage, there will be 6 buttons stacked in a column, describing their functionality.
     <br>`Add a new user`: Brings to a page to enter new username, id, and score.
 "Add Data" button will add data into SQL table